haochenuw/coupgame/Notes.md

 - multiplayers:
  - ~~C shouldn't be able to block A stealing/assasinating B~~ Sunday, July 4, 2021
  - ~~Players already dead cannot be targets of steal/coup/etc.~~ Sunday, July 4, 2021
- - Second reveal does not get processed properly?
  - player who selected skipped/blocked/challenged should go into waiting mode.

 ## Feedbacks